 Ferraria divaricata Sweet was changed in 2005 by Manning and Goldblatt, separating the previous four taxa described by Miriam P. de Vos to two species with a new species Ferraria variabilis named.
 They are not distinguishing between the subspecies.
 Previous taxa, Ferraria divaricata subsp. arenosa M.P.de Vos was retained in this species and Ferraria divaricata subsp. aurea became a synonym for Ferraria flava.
 Plants grow to 45 cm and have a well-developed aerial stem which is usually extensively branched in the upper half.
 Flowers last only one day and are brown to maroon with lighter brown margins or golden brown with darker margins.
 The claws are broad forming a wide cup.
 This species is found in deep sands from Namaqualand to Langebaan in the southwestern Cape.
 Photos taken by Andrew Harvie near Langebaan.

 Ferraria ferrariola (Jacquin) Willdenow is found growing in deep sand on the western coast of South Africa.
 It has greenish-white, or pale greenish-yellow to greenish-blue flowers with the outer segments finely striped with short dark lines.
 Other distinguishing characteristics are a stem not covered with leaf sheaths and red or purple spotted basal leaf sheaths.
 It is sweetly scented.
-The first photograph was taken by Arnold Trachtenberg, the second by Doug Westfall in Southern California, the third by Susan Hayek for Diana Chapman, and the fourth by Audrey Cain.
+The first three photos were taken by Arnold Trachtenberg, the fourth by Doug Westfall in Southern California, the fifth by Susan Hayek for Diana Chapman, and the sixth by Audrey Cain.
 The final two photos are by John Willis.

 Ferraria foliosa G.J.
 Lewis grows in deep sand on the western coast of the Western Cape (from Namaqualand to Elands Bay).
 It grows from 40 to 100 cm tall and has spirally two ranked sword-shaped leaves.
 Flowers are brown and speckled with maroon, purple or dark brown tepals and parallel anthers.
 This species blooms August to October.
 Its blue-green foliage is significantly different to Ferraria crispa which has looser fan-like foliage (see last photo of plant).
 Photographs by David Retief, taken around Redelingshuys.